College of Agricultural and Life Sciences

 Supporting the county faculty are state Extension specialists located at Idaho Falls, Parma, Caldwell, Aberdeen, Coeur d’Alene, Boise, Twin Falls, Moscow, Salmon, and Kimberly.
 These specialists keep up to date by conducting relevant research and through cooperation with research scientists of the College of Agricultural and Life Sciences and the U.S. Department of Agriculture.

-Extension educational programs are conducted in seven broad areas.
-These are:
+Extension educational programs are conducted in the following seven broad areas:

 Programs are both disciplinary and interdisciplinary and are designed to address the issues facing Idahoans.
 Major programming issues include water quality, youth at risk, waste management, food security, obesity, community vitality, agricultural sustainability, and STEM (science, technology, engineering, math).